openownership/data-standard/docs/schema/guidance/record-ids.rst

 Private companies in a jurisdiction are obliged to disclose to the Company Registration Authority: their legal owners and any beneficial owners with direct interests in the company.

-In the declaration from Alpha Corp., it discloses one natural person as a beneficial owner (and legal owner) and it also discloses Beta Systems as a legal owner.
+Alpha Corp. discloses one natural person as a beneficial owner (and legal owner) and it also discloses Beta Systems as a legal owner.

 .. figure:: ../../_assets/AlphaCorp.svg
    :alt: Diagram of a beneficial ownership network.
 An entity node for the company Alpha Corp is connected via a solid line to a person node.
 Alpha Corp's node is also connected via a solid line to an entity node for the company Beta Systems.
 An entity statement block sits next to Alpha Corp's node.
 Within the entity statement, recordId is '04a221be'.
 An entity statement block sits next to Beta Systems's node.
 Within the entity statement, recordId is '09d3a4fb'.